infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets caching.md

 #### Nginx example

-Nginx configuration file for the site should be update to enable cache re-validation for the `assets/` directory:
+The Nginx configuration file for the site should be updated to enable cache re-validation for the `assets/` directory:

 ```bash
     server {